How to Configure a Static IP Address on Ubuntu [20 Easy Steps]

 5. Edit the netplan configuration file, adding the desired static IP address, subnet mask, gateway, and DNS settings.
 Save the changes, restart the networking service, and verify the new static IP using ifconfig

-Continue reading the guide below to learn the step-by-step method to configure a static IP address on Ubuntu. also , learn abou the common errors that can occur during configuration and the best practices to follow.
+Continue reading the guide below to learn the step-by-step methods to set static IP Ubuntu.
+Also, learn about the common errors that can occur during configuration and the best practices to follow.

 1. Open a Terminal.